OnlyUnknown/vet-clinic/README.md

 > Describe 1 - 3 features you will add to the project.

-- Will all more sql funcitons
+- Will add more sql funcitons

 <p align="right">(<a href="#readme-top">back to top</a>)</p>